-The purpose of this adult-health nursing course is to continue the development of the nurse's role as provider of care, manager of care, and member within the discipline of nursing.
-Concepts integral to health, illness and professional nursing practice will be included.
-Learning experiences are geared towards student-centered, active- learning strategies which enhance the student's ability to apply theory to practice.
-Clinical experiences emphasize the safe performance of nursing practice within the medical- surgical setting.
-Prerequisites: BIO 121 and PSY 127 and NUR 141 and NUR 142 NUR 144 - Nursing Care II-B(5:2:9) The purpose of this maternal-child and pediatric nursing course is to continue the development of the nurse's role as provider of care, manager of care and member within the discipline of nursing.
-Concepts integral to health, illness and professional nursing practice will be included.
-Learning experiences are geared towards studentcentered, active learning strategies which enhance the student's ability to apply theory to practice.
-Clinical experiences in the community and acute care settings emphasize the performance of safe nursing practice for both pediatrics and maternal-child health.
-Prerequisites: BIO 121 and PSY 127 and NUR 141 and NUR 142
+Continues the development of the nurse's role as provider of care, manager of care and member within the discipline of nursing.
+Emphasis is placed on theoretical knowledge and the use of the nursing process and critical thinking required for the implementation of safe nursing care.
+Learning experiences focus on caring for the individual adult in a variety of health-care settings where the student functions as a member of the health-care team.
+Prerequisites: BIO 121 and PSY 127 and NUR 141 and NUR 142.

+NUR 144 - Nursing Care II-B.....(5:2:9)

+Continues the development of the nurse's role as provider of care, manager of care and member within the discipline of nursing.
+Emphasis is placed on theoretical knowledge and the use of the nursing process and critical thinking required for the implementation of safe nursing care.
+Learning experiences focus on caring for child bearing and child rearing families within a variety of settings including the community.
+Prerequisites: BIO 121 and PSY 127 and NUR 141 and NUR 142.

-NUR 145 - LPN to RN Role Transition (2:2:0) This course assists with the transition from the role of the LPN to the RN roles of provider of care, manager of care and member within the discipline of nursing as an Associate Degree Nurse.
+NUR 145 - LPN to RN Role Transition.....(2:2:0)

+This course assists with the transition from the role of the LPN to the RN roles of provider of care, manager of care and member within the discipline of nursing as an Associate Degree Nurse.
 Emphasis is placed on the concepts of clinical competence and critical thinking in the planning and documentation of care for clients in a variety of health settings.
 Learning experiences are provided through independent study and simulation in the nursing campus lab setting.
-Prerequisite: NUR 199